top of page

 What do I need to bring?

-Bring whatever sketching materials you like to use.
-There is limited space on the boat, and it’s windy in Scotland, so sizes up to A4 are best.
+• Sketching materials: a small watercolour box, a sketchbook.
+There is limited space on the boat, and there are gusty winds in Scotland, so sizes up to A4 are best.
+We will send a complete kit list when you book

 Other kit suggestions: